Relintai/pandemonium_engine_docs/tutorials/2d/2d_sprite_animation.md

 ![](img/2d_animation_tree1.png)

+Note:
-.. note:: The root node could also be `Area2D` or
+ The root node could also be `Area2D` or
           `RigidBody2D`.
 The animation will still be
           made in the same way.
 Once the animation is completed, you can assign a shape to the CollisionShape2D.
 See